 A One Search search on the Libraries' homepage will indicate the location of the resource -- library stacks or storage.
 If the location for an item is Library Storage, you may request a reading room appointment in Hoskins Library, a library pick-up, or an article scan.

-When UT Libraries doesn't own a resource you need, you may request it through Interlibrary Services, which will attempt to borrow it from another library.
+When UT Libraries doesn't own a resource you need, you may request it through Resource Sharing, which will attempt to borrow it from another library.
 Allow plenty of time for your request to be fulfilled.